fourstix/Elfos-Diskless-Rom/PicoBuildSteps.md

 3. Run the pico_build.bat batch file in the pico\\source directory.
   * An individual hex file can be created by using the pico_hex.bat batch file and passing it the name of the assembly file.
 For example, the command *pico_hex bios.asm* should create the bios.hex file.

-4. Copy all seven hex files into the pico\\merge directory.
+4. Copy all the hex files into the pico\\merge directory.

 5. Run the make_pico.bat batch file to merge the hex files into the Pico/Elf Diskless ROM pico.hex file.
   * The file created will be named pico.hex.